monicasalas86/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    useRouteMatch allows you to add nested routes in the application where you can change a parameter in the URL without having to change the entire thing.

 1. How would you explain form validation to someone who has never programmed before?

+    When a person is creating a profile for a social media app, the person has to fill out a form.
+The form requires a person to create a password that is 6 characters long, needs a special character, an uppercase letter and a lowercase letter.
+If the password is missing any of those requirements, the user cannot proceed.
+Those requirements are part of form validation.

 1. In 1-2 sentences, define end to end testing.

+    End to end testing is used to test how a user interacts with a webpage from begining to end.
+This type of testing tests when a page loads, any clicks and forms that must be used, all to ensure that there are no bugs along the way as a user interacts with the page.

 ## Instructions